ibexa/documentation-developer/docs/cdp/cdp_guide.md

 ### Create personalized user experience

 With [[= product_name_cdp =]] you can build unique and memorable experience for your customers and create individual customer profiles.
+Using 360° client profiles, you can connect with the appropriate customer at the right moment, in the right place.
+Make an extensive profile of your customers that includes their interactions, habits, and preferences from several touchpoints.

 ### Segment groups

 Segments allow you to receive customized content for specific user groups and provide recommendations depending on the user data.
+Create Segment audiences to deliver personalized campaigns and experiences to boost engagement, conversion rates, and ROI.

 ### Audience Builder